Nicholson Catholic College: Athletics

-Men's baseball, women's gymnastics and co-ed cheer leading are also available to Nicholson students.
-Nicholson Catholic College has also recently re-constructed the men's football team for the first time in several decades.
+Men's baseball and women's softball are also available to Nicholson students.

 To date, Nicholson teams have won over 130 Bay of Quinte Championships as well as 50 C.O.S.S.A.
 Championships.
-At the provincial level, Nicholson's athletic teams have captured numerous O.F.S.A.A. medals including: 3 gold, 2 silver and 2 bronze in gymnastics; 1 silver and 1 bronze in swimming; and 4 gold, 2 silver and 3 bronze in basketball.
+At the provincial level, Nicholson's athletic teams have captured numerous O.F.S.A.A. medals including: 3 gold, 2 silver and 2 bronze in gymnastics; 1 gold, 2 silver and 3 bronze in swimming; and 6 gold(1975, 2005, 2006, 2007, 2018, 2024), 2 silver (1991, 2016) and 3 bronze(1977, 2017, 2019) in basketball; 1 gold, and 1 Bronze in Soccer.
 The school has also been very proud to host O.F.S.A.A.
 Championships in basketball (4), volleyball (1) and golf (1).

 Clubs and activities

-Nicholson Catholic College has many extra-curricular clubs and activities that do not involve athletics.
+Nicholson Catholic College has extra-curricular clubs and activities that do not involve athletics.
 Some examples of these clubs include, but are not limited to: the Games Club, the Travel Club, and the Badminton Club.
-Of special note is the Games Club at Nicholson, which is headed by a teacher who is the recipient of several nationwide modelling and painting awards.
+Of special note is the Games Club at Nicholson, which is headed by Mr. Craig who is the recipient of several nationwide modelling and painting awards.
 Involvement in any school or community activity at Nicholson will help students earn points towards one of the school letters.
 The School Letter Recognition Program attempts to encourage involvement and reward participation.